c0ntact0/DAVINCI_CONFORM_ALL/README.md

 # Versions
 2024.1.1
-  - Solved problem with the edit index timecode frame separator (":" or ".").
+  - Solved problem with the edit index timecode frame separator ("." or ";" are converted to ":").

 2024.1.0
   - Solved bug when browsing for Avid Path and cancel the choose folder dialog.